carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 * regular expression,
 * a literal value,
-* a type qualifier (i.e. a Java class), e.g. Number, String, Boolean
+* a data type qualifier, e.g. Number (any integer,float ...), String, Boolean
 * or any boolean statement.

 #### type qualifier

-Here we will use the `filter` operator on the `chr_ch` channel specifying the  type qualifier `Number` so that only numeric items are returned.
+Here we use the `filter` operator on the `chr_ch` channel specifying the  data type qualifier `Number` so that only numeric items are returned.
+The Number data type includes both integers and floating point numbers.
 We will then use the `view` operator to print the contents.

 ~~~
 chr_ch = channel.of( 1..22, 'X', 'Y' )